Last Updated : 10 October 2024

 • 100% of the project cost limited to Rs.75 lakhs for all the Govt. institutions and cooperative societies.

-• 100% of the cost to all the Govt. institutions and cooperative societies.
+• 100% of the cost to all the Govt. institutions and cooperative societies limited to 25 lakh ) ICAR (CPCRI)/ State Agricultural Universities/ State Deptt. of Horticulture/ Agriculture/ other related public sector units/ Registered cooperative societies.

-• 50% of the cost for the NGO’s, Individual entrepreneurs and other organizations.
+• 50% of the cost for the NGO’s, Individual Entrepreneurs, group of farmers and other organizations Limited to Rs 10.00 lakh

 Programme III - Market Research and Promotion